IntelLabs/vdms/README.md

-Athena: Your Favourite Visual Data Management System
+VDMS: Your Favourite Visual Data Management System
 -----------

-Athena is a tiered storage design to enable storing and processing of large scale visual data.
+VDMS is a tiered storage design to enable storing and processing of large scale visual data.
 We use an in-persistent-memory graph database developed in our team called Jarvis Lake as the metadata tier and are exploring the use of TileDB and other formats for images and videos as part of our Visual Compute